 A Vulture ‘Book We Can’t Wait to Read in 2022’

-Okwiri Oduor’s stunningly original debut novel sings with Kenyan folklore and myth as it traces the fragile, intoxicating bond between a mother and daughter like no other.
+Okwiri Oduor’s stunningly original debut novel sings with Kenyan folklore and myth as it traces Ayosa’s fragile, toxic relationship with Nabumbo Promise, her mysterious and beguiling mother who comes and goes like tumbleweed: lost, but not quite gone.

 'Some novels demand you read every word with great care, making the experience one of cumulative intensity.
 Things They Lost, the astonishing debut from the Kenyan writer Okwiri Oduor, is such a novel.
 Oduor has produced page after page of gorgeous, elegiac prose.
 Dense and rich as a black Christmas cake and alternately whimsical, sweet and dark, Things They Lost is a complex work, brimming with uncompromisingly African magical realism, about the ambiguity of toxic mother-daughter relationships and the urgently restorative nature of friendship.'